 New publication: ‘The Bastardy of Edward V in 1484: New evidence of its reception in the inquisitions post mortem of William, Lord Hastings’, Royal Studies Journal, 3 (2016), 71-9.

-Posted by: mhicks in News and events, Project news 2 months, 3 weeks ago
+Posted by: gmckelvie in News and events, Project news 2 weeks, 6 days ago

 Work has continued on making the published inquisitions post mortem freely accessible in the sixteen months since funding ceased, and we are pleased to announce that another major target of the Mapping the Medieval Countryside has now been achieved.
 Volumes 1-20 of the Calendars of Inquisitions post mortem and 2nd series volumes 1-3 for Henry VII are now freely available on British History Online at

 (Volumes 21-26 are of course already available on the present website).

 Posted by: mhicks 4 months, 3 weeks ago

 Posted by: mholford 4 months, 3 weeks ago